 - Stiff muscles, shakiness, or muscle movements that are not normal.

 - This drug may cause muscle pain, tenderness, or weakness.
 The risk may be raised if you have low thyroid function or kidney problems.
 It may also be raised if you take this drug with certain other drugs, or if you are 65 or older.
 Sometimes, a severe muscle problem may lead to kidney problems.
 Rarely, deaths have happened.
 Call your doctor right away if you have abnormal muscle pain, tenderness, or weakness (with or without fever or feeling out of sorts).
 Call your doctor right away if muscle problems last after your doctor has told you to stop taking this drug.

-- Liver problems have rarely happened with this drug.
-Sometimes, this has been deadly.
+- Liver problems have happened with this drug.
+Sometimes, these have been deadly.
 Call your doctor right away if you have signs of liver problems like dark urine, tiredness, decreased appetite, upset stomach or stomach pain, light-colored stools, throwing up, or yellow skin or eyes.